The routes for the 2017 Macmillan Dorset Bike Ride are now confirmed.

 All rides start and finish from Corfe Mullen Recreation Ground Badbury View Road

 The 25 mile ride will follow the River Stour to Tarrant Crawford and then head south for the ride through Charborough Park.
-Start Time 09:30 Standard Entry Fee £15
+Start Time 09:30 Late Entry Fee £25

 The 38 mile ride follows the Stour Valley to Blandford, and then at Winterborne Stickland turns south down the Winterborne Valley to the refreshment stop at Winterborne Kingston.
 Then continues along the valley to Anderson before crossing the A31 for the return ride around Morden and onto Lytchett Matravers.
 Start Time 09:00.
-Standard Entry Fee £15
+Late Entry Fee £25

 The 48 mile ride also follows the Stour Valley to Blandford but at Winterborne Stickland it turns north and then takes cyclists to Bulbarrow and Milton Abbas before rejoining the 38 mile ride in Winterborne Whitechurch.
 Start Time 09:00.
-Standard Entry Fee £15
+Late Entry Fee £25

 The 60 mile ride follows the route of the 48 mile ride but includes the Dewlish/Cheselbourne loop for refreshments in Cheselbourne.
-Start Time 08:30 Standard Entry Fee £15
+Start Time 08:30 Late Entry Fee £25

 The Macmillan Dorset 100 ride will consist of just one loop and less confusing dividing points this will mean the ride will go further west.
 Starting in Corfe Mullen and visiting Wimborne, Blandford, Winterborne Stickland, Bulbarrow, Hazelbury Bryan, Holwell, Yetminster, Chetnole, Glanvilles Wooton, Mappowder, Ansty, Dewlish, Cheselbourne Milton Abbas.
 The route then joins the other longer rides at Winterborne Whitechurch for the same route back to the finish via Winterborne Kingston, Anderson, Bloxworth, Morden and Lytchett Matravers.
 Please note this ride is for the serious cyclist and fund raiser, we do expect cyclists to be contributing in the region of £100 each when taking part in this ride.
 We recommend cyclists should be able to average 15 mph if undertaking this ride.
-Start Time 08:00 only.
-Please note there are two options for the 100 mile ride this year.
-The charity ride for those collecting sponsor money and the 100 challenge ride for those who can not collect sponsor money.
+Start Time 08:00 only Late Entry Fee £30

 In the weeks leading up to the ride, whatever your distance, it is advisable to try out during training the nutrition products you are aiming to use on the day.
 Never try anything new on the day as this could lead to Gastro-Intestinal problems.
 Follow these tips and you should have a thoroughly enjoyable and nutritionally trouble free day.